-Board of Appeals Rules Against Proposed Chabad Synagogue
+Board of Appeals Rules against Proposed Chabad Synagogue

 The rabbi said he and his attorneys “are utterly disappointed.”

-“I expect them to [appeal] and I respect the process, but I think we’re going to have the same result we said [we’d have] two years ago as to why this is inappropriate,” Abel said.
+“I expect them to [appeal], and I respect the process, but I think we’re going to have the same result we said [we would have] two years ago as to why this is inappropriate,” Abel said.

 It was indeed two years ago at a community meeting that Belinsky shared his plans, which were met with opposition.
 The rabbi is spiritual leader of the Ariel Jewish Center and Synagogue, a Chabad congregation for Russian Jews that currently meets in Rabbi Shmuel Kaplan’s space on Old Pimlico Road.
 Many congregants are from the former Soviet Union, where Jewish practice was restricted.
 Belinsky hopes to build a two-story, 8,000-square-foot synagogue with an 88-seat sanctuary, 22 parking spaces in the back, a small kitchen and classroom and office space.